 Staff ensured facilities and equipment were safe, and that equipment was maintained according to manufacturers' instructions, including electrical and gas appliances.
+We saw that the five-year fixed wire electrical safety check was overdue.
+Records showed this had last been completed in July 2010.

 A fire risk assessment was carried out in line with the legal requirements.
-This had last been reviewed in November 2019.
-All staff had completed fire awareness training and there were relevant training certificates in their files.
+This had last been reviewed in February 2020.
 We saw there were fire extinguishers and fire detection systems throughout the building and fire exits were kept clear.
-We noted that fire drills were held annually.
-The provider told us this would be changed to a minimum of twice a year.